Fashion design software gives apparel creatives the power to build garments in 3D and create digital twins of physical garments.

 When gearing up your organization for digitization, the right infrastructure must be built to establish a solid base prepared for 3D adoption.
 Which means:

-Advocating – The 3D apparel design journey can sometimes be a bumpy ride.
-Not all organization members will be open to change or willing to adopt new technologies.
-Therefore, recognizing the personnel and teams that will be your partner in this journey is essential.
-In the long term, you can better understand the internal challenges and use the support to handle resistance from within.
-This team will also evolve to share knowledge of workflows and tricks to help people embrace the change.
+Advocating – The process of designing apparel using 3D technology can be challenging.
+Not all employees may be receptive to change or willing to adopt new technologies.
+Therefore, identifying the team members who will support you throughout the journey is crucial.
+In the long run, this will allow you to better understand and address internal obstacles, and to use the support to overcome resistance within the organization.
+This team will also grow and share their knowledge of best practices and techniques to help others adapt to the changes.

-Defining – Taking the time to sit down and write up all the systems that will be associated and collaborating with the digitized workflow.
-Systems should be connected, and libraries will need to be defined as the base of the 3D work, including digital fabrics, trims, prints, S/N, and more.
-Working with internal teams and vendors will enable a standardization that will come in handy for short and long-term onboarding.
+Defining – It is important to take the time to document all the systems that will be involved in and integrate with the digital workflow.
+These systems should be connected and libraries should be established as the foundation of the 3D work, including digital fabrics, trims, prints, S/N, and more.
+Collaborating with internal teams and vendors will facilitate standardization, which will be beneficial for both short-term and long-term onboarding.

 Digital Product Creation (DPC)